nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-19-agent_sudo.md

 ![screenshot4](../assets/images/agent_sudo/screenshot4.png)

-From the request, we can see the 'User-Agent' value:
+From the request, we can see the 'User-Agent' field:

 > User-Agent: Mozilla/5.0 (X11; Linux x86_64; rv:68.0) Gecko/20100101 Firefox/68.0

-Let's send this request to Burpsuite Repeater so that we can automate the process of changing the user-agent field.
+Let's send this request to Burpsuite Repeater so that we can automate the process of changing the user-agent.
 From the webpage, we know that there is an agent called **'Agent R'**.
 However, trying that as the user-agent, it seems like nothing happens:

 ![screenshot5](../assets/images/agent_sudo/screenshot5.png)